 After losing a tooth (or several teeth), the gaps in your mouth can make you feel unattractive and embarrassed.
-Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, offers bridges to fill your smile with beautiful, natural-looking teeth.
+Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, offers bridges to fill your smile with beautiful, natural-looking teeth.
 To find out if dental bridges can improve your smile, call the office or request an appointment online.

 Dental bridges are replacements for missing teeth that are anchored to the sturdy surrounding teeth that remain in your mouth.
 You can get a bridge to fill the gap from just one tooth or, if you’ve lost several teeth in a row, you can get a bridge that fills in for all of them.